 Around ten years ago, the Dutch authorities designated the port areas of Maasvlakte near Rotterdam and Eemshaven near Groningen as sites for new power plants, because of the presence of ports for importing fuel and the availability of sufficient cooling water.
 RWE accepted the invitation from the Dutch authorities and built an ultramodern coal-fired power plant in Eemshaven, with a capacity of 1,560 MW, which was commissioned in 2015.
 It achieves an efficiency level of 46 per cent.
 A higher level of efficiency means that less fuel is required to generate the same amount of energy, ultimately resulting in lower emissions, because of the purification and filter systems it has the lowest emissions of its type.

-- Bus tour from Groningen Central Station to Eemshaven and return
+- Bus tour from Groningen Central Train Station to Eemshaven and return

 It is defined as an Energy Learning Activity for students of the Hanze UAS and the University of Groningen.
 Students are invited to attend as many Energy Learning Activities as they want, at all stages of their education.

 Energy Learning Activities are part of the Energy Academy Europe Certificate.
 If students follow 10 Energy Learning Activities and also complete 30 ECTS in energy courses at Hanze UAS or the University of Groningen, they are eligible for obtaining the EAE Certificate.